ATTPC/daqdoc/source/daq-config.rst

 	- Configuring the environment on each computer to load the correct variables for the DAQ system
 	- Installing the DAQ and GET packages themselves

-The actual tasks are automated by Ansible, and they can all be easily read in the YAML files in the directory.
+The actual tasks are automated by Ansible, and they can all be easily read in the `YAML files <http://en.wikipedia.org/wiki/YAML>`_ in the directory.

-To apply this configuration, run the following in the terminal **as root** (or using :command:`sudo`):
+To apply this configuration, run the following in the terminal:

 ..  code-block:: bash

 	$ cd ~/ansible-attpc/daq-config
-	$ ansible-playbook site.yml -f 10
+	$ sudo ansible-playbook site.yml -f 10

 Note that the :file:`site.yml` file is set to apply the configuration to *all* mac minis.
-To change this, either change the ``hosts`` directive in :file:`site.yml` or use the option :option:`-l` in the :command:`ansible-playbook` command.
+To change this, either change the ``hosts`` directive in :file:`site.yml` or use :option:`ansible-playbook -l`.
 For example, to just apply the configuration to ``mm1``, run (as root)

 ..  code-block:: bash

-	$ ansible-playbook site.yml -l mm1
+	$ sudo ansible-playbook site.yml -l mm1